oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   - A Domain:
     - Same as the Update 1 use case, except `spec.image` is `model-in-image:WLS-v2`

-- [Update 4]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}): Demonstrates dynamically updating the running Update 1 or Update 3 domain WebLogic configuration without requiring a domain restart (roll).
+- [Update 4]({{< relref "/samples/simple/domains/model-in-image/update4.md" >}}): Demonstrates dynamically updating the running Update 1 or Update 3 WebLogic domain configuration without requiring a domain restart (roll).

    - Image `model-in-image:WLS-v1` or `model-in-image:WLS-v2`:
      - Same image as Update 1 or Update 3 use cases